Team305/team305.github.io/UserNeeds.md

     8. The product can be offered in multiple colors.
     9. The product can be offered in multiple styles.
     10. The product can hang from the ceiling.
+7. Update - In retrospect
+    1. Hardware is easy to program
+    2. Hardware is easy to handle and solder
+    3. Add plenty of test points to verify PCB functionality

 [click here to return to index](/index)